SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Related Work

-\textbf{LiDAR Scene Flow and the Supervision Bottleneck.} LiDAR scene flow~\cite{zhang2024gmsf,liu2024difflow3d,lin2025voteflow,lin2024icp} estimates point-wise 3D motion between consecutive point clouds and serves as a geometry-centric representation of dynamic environments.
+\textbf{LiDAR Scene Flow and the Supervision Bottleneck.} LiDAR scene flow~\cite{zhang2024gmsf,liu2024difflow3d,lin2025voteflow,lin2024icp,mambaflow} estimates point-wise 3D motion between consecutive point clouds and serves as a geometry-centric representation of dynamic environments.
 Due to the difficulty of obtaining dense real-world motion labels, most existing methods rely heavily on self-supervised objectives derived from geometric consistency~\cite{zhang2026teflow}, cycle constraints~\cite{vedder2024neural}, or rigidity assumptions~\cite{zhang2024seflow,hoffmann2025floxels}.
-While effective to a certain extent, such proxy supervision is inherently under-constrained and sensitive to occlusion, sparsity, and non-rigid motion.
+While effective, such proxy self-supervision is inherently under-constrained and sensitive to occlusion, sparsity, and non-rigid motion.
 Scaling unlabeled real-world data alone does not fully close the gap to fully supervised performance.

 While image-based synthetic datasets provide dense pixel-level motion annotations, prior efforts largely emphasize visual realism or domain alignment rather than motion supervision itself.
 We argue that 3D motion-centric tasks exhibit a different sim-to-real behavior compared to appearance-dominated tasks: since scene flow learning primarily depends on physically consistent object kinematics rather than texture or semantics, synthetic environments with accurate rigid-body states can provide transferable supervision signals for real-world LiDAR.
 Consequently, the key question is not whether simulation matches visual appearance, but whether scalable synthetic motion can serve as a reliable supervision source for LiDAR scene flow.
 Our work addresses this question by introducing a motion-oriented synthetic LiDAR data engine and systematically analyzing synthetic scaling and real-world fine-tuning behavior.